 If you want to manually draw in the transitions, choose ‘Manual’ on the transition value, and then you can click and draw the value lines in the timeline.

-When happy, Lock the transition with the center bar Lock button, and move on to the next transition!
+When happy, Lock the transition with the center bar Lock button, (number 8 in the screenshot above).and move on to the next transition with the Next transition button. (number 9 in the screenshot above).

 Transition Tab Interface